History of slavery in California: Mexico and Alta California history (1821–1846)

-Mexico gained its independence from Spain and from 1821–1846, California (called Alta California by 1824) was under Mexican rule.
-The Mexican National Congress passed the Colonization Act of 1824 in which large sections of unoccupied land were granted to individuals and in 1833 the government secularized missions and consequently many civil authorities at the time confiscated the land from the missions for themselves.
+Mexico gained its independence from Spain, and from 1821 to 1846 California (called Alta California by 1824) was under Mexican rule.
+The Mexican National Congress passed the Colonization Act of 1824 in which large sections of unoccupied land were granted to individuals, and in 1833 the government secularized missions and consequently many civil authorities at the time confiscated the land from the missions for themselves.
 These two acts aided in the creation of a ranchos system that required a large labor force to maintain.
 Essentially the entire economy shifted from work on the missions to work on large land estates of wealthy Mexicans.
 A system was devised where it was virtually cost free to utilize indigenous labor; workers were exchanged between ranchos and essentially became indentured servants.

 Most of the future western United States, roughly south of 42 degrees North latitude and from California eastward to Texas, the Oklahoma Panhandle and southwestern Kansas, was part of the Viceroyalty of New Spain and, thus, became part of Mexico upon independence from Spain in 1821.

 President Vicente Guerrero, who was of Spanish, African and Native American descent, abolished slavery within Mexico in 1829.
 This law was intended by its proponents as a counter-measure against settlement by Americans, who used slave labor in their Texas cotton plantations.
-This did not stop Americans from moving into the Mexican province of "Tejas."
+This did not stop Americans from moving into the Mexican province of "Tejas".
 Instead, by 1832, American settlement in Texas reached sufficient critical mass to declare and win independence from Mexico as the Republic of Texas.
 The annexation of Texas by the United States in 1845 precipitated the Mexican–American War, which resulted in California becoming American territory.